fernandoPalluzzi/SEMgraph/SEMtree/REDAME.md

 *Code corresponding author: **Barbara Tarantino** (barbara.tarantino@unipv.it)*

-This folder contains the following data and files that can be used to reproduce the analysis of the manuscript.
+This project contains the following data and files that can be used to reproduce the analysis of the manuscript.
 The folder structure can be summarised as follows: